VENUS: Strong-lensing model of MACS J1931.8-2635 -- revealing the farthest multiply imaged supernova: Data

 Photometry in different bands, for each object, is obtained using \texttt{sep} \citep{sep}.
 To perform the initial detection, we start by constructing an inverse variance-weighted stack of the long wavelength (LW) mosaics by using the native F277W, F356W and F444W mosaics.
 The photometry itself is measured on PSF homogenized images, all convolved to the resolution of the F444W band and is measured using \texttt{sep} in a range of circular apertures ($D = 0.1$–$1.2''$).
 As our fiducial aperture, we adopt the $D = 0.2''$ flux densities.
 The photometric uncertainties are derived directly from the variance maps, which take into account both random and correlated noise.
 Aperture corrections are derived as a ratio between the flux density within a given aperture and the total (Kron) flux.
 An additional correction to account for the missing flux outside of the circularized Kron radius is derived by following the methods outlined in \cite{Whitaker2011} and \cite{Weaver2024}.

 In order to derive the $z_{\rm phot}$ from the \texttt{sep}-extracted photometry, we start with aperture-corrected JWST and HST/ACS photometry in $D=0.2''$ apertures and fit it with the \texttt{BLUE\_SFHZ\_13} template set using the spectral energy distribution (SED) fitting software \texttt{eazy} \citep{BammerEazy2008}.
 The linear combinations of log-normal star formation histories included in the template set are not allowed to exceed redshifts that start earlier than the age of the Universe \citep[for more details, see][]{BlantonRoweis2007}.
 These models are further complemented by a blue galaxy template, derived from a JWST spectrum of a $z = 8.50$ galaxy with extreme emission-line equivalent widths \citep[EW; ID4590;][]{Carnall2023}.
-We outline the useful $z_{\rm phot}$ priors on redshift (i.e.\ when spectroscopy is not available) of multiply-imaged systems in Table\,\ref{tab:m1931_mulim}.
+We complete this VENUS photometric catalog by rerunning \texttt{eazy} with priors specific to the multiply-lensed images, and with a by-eye inspection of outlier bands presenting obvious artifacts, which we manually remove before running \texttt{eazy}.

+The final photometric redshifts are given in Table \ref{tab:m1931_mulim}, for systems lacking spectroscopic redshifts.
+In some cases, the photometric redshifts of different images of the same system do not overlap.
+This is in most cases a combination of the faintness of the images, and possible contamination by foreground galaxies.
+In cases where the photometric redshifts were too inconsistent to supply useful information such as for Systems 11 and 13, these were removed from the Table.
+In all cases, the photometric redshifts listed here should be interpreted only as useful priors for lens modeling.
+The redshifts of these systems are left free to be determined in the modeling.
+These model redshifts can in turn be compared to the photometric ones.